This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Luxor Temple

-The Luxor Temple was dedicated to Amon, king of the gods, his consort Mut, and their son Khons.
+The Luxor Temple, steeped in divine significance, was dedicated to the worship of Amon, the king of the gods, along with his consort Mut and their son Khons.

-When visiting the Luxor Temple, you will be amazed by the magnificent Courtyard of Ramses II.
-The Courtyard is surrounded by a double row of papyrus columns with beautiful bud capitals.
-In-between the columns are impressive statues of Ramses II.
+During your visit to the Luxor Temple, prepare to be enthralled by the resplendent Courtyard of Ramses II.
+Encircled by a double row of papyrus columns adorned with exquisite bud capitals, this courtyard boasts an array of imposing statues honoring Ramses II.

 Luxor Temple / 7-Day Egypt Itinerary